wang-chen/lgl-action-recognition/README.md

    The above models are results with random seed 0.

    You can find all pre-trained models (random seed 0-4) in the above link.

+   We also provide snapshot models during training, which is named as "[task]-[model]-s[seed]-it[iteration].model".

+   For example, "lifelong-FGN-s0-it3000.model"

 # Citation